Here’s a few of the questions I’ve gotten from readers. Love it! Keep asking questions.

 Q: Are your other Alien Cadet novels based off Bible stories?

 Yes!
 I was inspired by Joseph (sold into slavery, wandering, prison, etc.) for Claire’s story.
 I deviated pretty far from that one though.
 Eradicate is almost wholly based on Esther!
-And Sage’s conversion drew elements from Acts (Paul the apostle).
+And Sage’s conversion drew elements from Acts of the Apostles.

 Q: Isn’t the story of Esther (in Eradicate) supposed to be more romantic?